gbdev/gb-asm-tutorial/src/part2/objects.md

 {{#include ../../unbricked/objects/main.asm:variables}}
 ```

-Now we'll use the `FrameCounter` variable to count how many frames have passed.
+Now we'll use the `wFrameCounter` variable to count how many frames have passed since we last moved the paddle.
-Every 10th frame we'll move the paddle by one pixel, slowing it down to 1/6th the previous speed.
+Every 10th frame, we'll move the paddle by one pixel, slowing it down to 6 pixels per second.
 Don't forget that RAM is filled with garbage values when the Game Boy starts, so we need to initialize our variables before first using them.

 ```rgbasm,linenos,start={{#line_no_of "" ../../unbricked/objects/main.asm:main-loop}}